LoginRadius/docs/content/guide/shopify/index.md

 </script>
 ```

-## Add LoginRadius User Registration Shopify extension library
+### Add LoginRadius User Registration Shopify Extension library

-Add the following tag just after the 'Options initialization script'
+Add the following tag just after the 'Options initialization script':
 ```
  {{ 'raas-settings.js' | asset_url | script_tag }}
  ```

-## Add SSO code
+### Add SSO Code

 For best practice with LoginRadius Single-Sign-On (SSO), simply add the following two code blocks to each page where Single Sign-On is required.
 You need to add this to your theme.liquid file.
-The first code block is for the scenario when your user is not logged into Shopify but your user is logged in from other SSO family sites.
-The second one is used after your user is logged into Shopify, but has been logged out from other SSO family sites.
+The first code block is for the scenario when your consumer is not logged into Shopify but your consumer is logged in from other SSO family sites.
+The second one is used after your consumer is logged into Shopify, but has been logged out from other SSO family sites.
 Put it just after the 'raassettings. js' script tag from the above steps.
 ```
 {% if customer %}
  <script type = "text/javascript">